Saikat2407/OPPS-/README.md

 `super` -> super keyword is used to reference the class which is above the current class.

-Base class -> base class is a parent class or superclass through which child class extend the properties of base class.
+Base class -> base class is a AbstractMethod.parent class or superclass through which child class extend the properties of base class.

 ## Inheritance